Celebrating The Fall Equinox

 It honors the summer months, the work put into the harvest and for those who were lost to land of Avalon during the year.
 Although many view the Harvest season as a celebration of life, it is also a celebration of death.
 The bounty you gather from your garden provides nourishment for you, family and friends.
 But it is also the death of those plants and vegetables which have been harvested from that garden.
 Thus Mabon is a celebration of the cycle of life.

-These underworlds share the persona of the Christian Hell.
+These underworlds don’t share the persona of the Christian Hell, to a point.
 They are the lands of those who took advantage of their communities, were considered evil or committed crimes against their communities.
 There have been some research that says Avalon and Valhalla are reserved only for warriors who died in battle, but not everyone agrees with this view.

 The mother of a great warrior was also honored and welcomed into Avalon.
 So too was the father who raised the warrior and taught him the ways of battle.
 But there are also stories about those who worked to support the community through the harsh winter months through farming or hunting.
 Providing for the entire community was also a practice that was honored, for without the harvest the armies could not defend their lands or their people.
 Starving was a big part of the ancient days so those who worked in the field and contributed to the community in ways other than battle were also honored and respected.